ricardpaschoeto/AA203_Final_Project/README.md

 ### Phase 03

 <p align="justify"> We connect the Dynamics and costs to Differentiate MPC library to generate an optimal trajectory to our CARLA environment simulator.
-This process is a bit complicated because the problems with the Pytorch version and the specic way to transcribe the functions are delicate.
+This process is a bit complicated because the problems with the Pytorch version and the specific way to transcribe the functions are delicate.
 Our first attempt was to create a Cost function and analyze the car movement.</p>

 ## Experiments